Azure Security Center frequently asked questions (FAQ)

 When migration is complete, Security Center can't collect security data from the VM and some security recommendations and alerts are unavailable.
 If you opt out, install the Microsoft Monitoring Agent manually.
 See recommended steps when opting out.

 What are the recommended steps when opting out of automatic provisioning?

-You should manually install the Microsoft Monitoring Agent extension so Security Center can collect security data from your VMs and provide recommendations and alerts.
+Manually install the Microsoft Monitoring Agent extension so Security Center can collect security data from your VMs and provide recommendations and alerts.
 See agent installation for Windows VM or agent installation for Linux VM for guidance on installation.

 You can connect the agent to any existing custom workspace or Security Center created workspace.
 If a custom workspace does not have the ‘Security’ or 'SecurityCenterFree' solutions enabled, then you will need to apply a solution.
-To apply, select the custom workspace or subscription and apply a pricing tier via the Security policy – Pricing tier blade.
+To apply, select the custom workspace or subscription and apply a pricing tier via the Security policy – Pricing tier page.

 Security Center will enable the correct solution on the workspace based on the selected pricing tier.